One Hundred Years Later, Same Message. 1916 - 2017

 But as Fleet overcame each obstacle it seemed two more popped up.
 Originally he wanted to start the Washington flights out of College Park, Maryland, nine miles north of the capital (and thus saving nine miles on the first or the last leg).
 But the Post Office insisted on using Potomac Park, on the Tidal basin, (top of the above photo), right next to the middle of Washington, and ringed by huge trees.
 The Department of the Interior was insistent that not a branch of those magnificent trees be broken.
 Fleet then asked for six of the most experienced pilots in America to fly the routes.

 He got four; plus two political "ringers".
 The two ringers were Lieutenants James Edgerton and George Leroy Boyle.
 Both men had just graduated from flight school in Texas (well, almost), and so far their solo flying experience consisted of one cross country flight of 15 miles.
 In Texas.
-In fact they had just crossed the country by train in order to get the Washington in time for the first flight.
+In fact they had just crossed the country by train in order to get to Washington in time for the first flight.
 It seems they had received their travel orders before Major Fleet had received his.

-On the other hand, Edgerton was the son of a Post Office purchasing agent and Boyle was engaged to marry the only daughter of Interstate Commerce Commissioner Charles McChord (holding the bag).
+On the other hand, Edgerton was the son of a Post Office purchasing agent and Boyle was engaged to marry the only daughter of Interstate Commerce Commissioner Charles McChord (above, holding the bag).
 That made both young men poltically if not avionically qualified for staring roles in the Air Mail drama.
 Major Fleet knew enough about the way Washington worked that he did not argue with their selection.
 So, after leaving instructions for the surreptitious removal of one particularly pernicious tree at the edge of Potomac Park, Fleet left Washington by train with what he judged were his best five pilots, headed to Long Island to pick up the planes.
 Fleet left his sixth pilot, Lt.
-Boyle, in Washington to entertain the lovely Miss McChord, and presumably, Comissioner McChord as well.
+Boyle, in Washington to entertain the lovely Miss McChord, and presumably her father, Comissioner McChord, as well.
 Frankly, after having read the young man's record, and having met him, that was the assignment for which Major Fleet figured Lt.
 Boyle was best qualified.

-At the aerodrome inside the Belmont Park race track Major Fleet found his modified Jennys had been delivered as promised – but still in their crates.
-The mechanics and pilots spent the next two days desperately throwing the required six planes together.
+At the aerodrome inside the Belmont Park race track outside New York City, Major Fleet found his modified Jennys had been delivered as promised – but still in their crates.
+The mechanics and pilots spent the next two days desperately lashing the required six planes together.
 Two newly assembled Jennys were flown to Philadelphia.
 Two more planes were ready to go from Belmont.
 And early on the fifteenth, Fleet, exhausted and bone weary, flew the last plane assembled (Number 38262) from Philadelphia to Washington, landing at Potomac Park at 10:35 a.m., with barely twenty-five minutes to spare before the 11:00 a.m. takeoff deadline, as per the previously released press release.

 Forward stepped the cocky young Lieutenant George Leroy Boyle (left), looking like a young Jay Leno, and followed by the lovely Margaret McChord, carrying a dozen roses she had gotten from somewhere.
 Boyle bravely tolerated the distribution of commemorative watches and nobly posed for offical handshakes.
 Then , ignoring the photographers, Major Fleet attempted to coach Boyle on how to follow the railroad tracks north from Union Station.
 By now the photos of the Lieutenant give the impression of a man prone to motion sickness who has just realized that he has volunteered to be abandoned on a life raft in the middle of hurricane.
 As he struggled to keep Boyles' attention, Major Fleet was interrupted by a wail of sirens.
 A mail truck, carrying 140 pounds of First class (24 cent) Air Mail in four bags had arrived.